rahul-thakoor/kws/uses_ssh/uses_ssh.md

 ## X11 Forwarding [5](http://www.cs.umd.edu/~nelson/classes/utilities/xforwarding.shtml)

 The X Window System (X11) [6](https://en.wikipedia.org/wiki/X_Window_System) also uses the client-server model.
-Running an X Client on the remote system and an X Server on the local machine, we can GUI based applications from the remote system.
+Running an X Client on the remote system and an X Server on the local machine, we can access GUI based applications from the remote system.
 XQuartz is the popular X Server for macOS while Xming is a popular X Server for Windows platform.

-To enable X11 Forwarding, the `/etc/ssh/sshd_config` file on the __remote needs__ machine needs to be modified by adding :
+To enable X11 Forwarding, the `/etc/ssh/sshd_config` file on the __remote__ machine needs to be modified by adding :

 ```shell
 X11Forwarding yes